 International Student Enrollment Steps

 Visit the Apply webpage and complete the necessary steps to submit your application.
-Once you are officially accepted and have paid the registration fee, you can move on to step #2.
+Once you have received an acceptance letter, pay the Registration Fee, pay the I-20 Processing Fee, and move to Step 2 of this process.

-The TSA Foreign Flight Training Rule requires that all non-US citizens (including those with a green card) planning to do any kind of flight training in any type of aircraft (airplane/helicopter/flight simulator) that could be used towards their initial FAA certificate (private/commercial, etc), Instrument Rating or Multi-Engine Rating complete the process outlined below.
-The information you give will be used to do a background check.
-This process cannot begin until six months or less before you will start training.
+The TSA Foreign Flight Training Rule requires that all non-U.S. citizens (including those with a Green Card) planning to do any kind of flight training in any type of aircraft (airplane/helicopter/flight simulator) that could be used towards their Initial FAA Certificate (Private/Commercial, etc.), Instrument Rating or Multi-Engine Rating complete the process outlined below.
+The information you provide will be used to perform a background check.
+This process must begin within six months or less before you will start your flight training.
+Once notification of Preliminary Approval (Documentation Accepted) is received from TSA, the flight school then may issue the form I–20 and, if the student is issued a Visa, may initiate the student’s ground instruction.

-- You must have your passport information to register (contact HAA if you have refugee/asylee status)
+- You must have your passport or Green Card information to register (contact HAA if you have refugee/asylee status)

 - You will be issued a user ID and password for the TSA website which you must keep for use for additional training

-- Once you have logged in, select step one to enter your personal information and training into the TSA website.
-This is the information you will need to have ready:
+- Once logged in, select “Update Personal Information” to begin your application.
+The following is information you will need to have ready:

 - Full name, including any aliases or variations in spelling; use only English letters, do not use special characters